-Dysautonomia is the medical term used to describe a malfunctioning autonomic nervous system.
+Briefly, dysautonomia is the medical term used to describe a malfunctioning autonomic nervous system (ANS).
 The autonomic nervous system controls "automatic" functions such as heart rate, blood pressure, digestion, sweating and others.
-For an introduction, see this page on the Dysautonomia International website.
+For an introduction to the ANS, see this page on the Dysautonomia International website.
 Dysautonomias have many causes, including autoimmune.
 They are not fully understood.
 Sjogren’s patients are especially prone to dysautonomia, with symptoms ranging from mild to severe.

 These impact heart rate and blood pressure.
 They often cause fatigue, along with many other symptoms.
 They are sometimes debilitating.
 There are many types; postural orthostatic tachycardia syndrome (POTS) is probably the most common.

 This can be difficult.
 If you are seeking care from a neurologist, cardiologist, or other doctor about possible or known dysautonomia, ask if they treat dysautonomia patients.
 If they don't, keep looking!
 It can be helpful to ask for referrals from your local patient support group, or check out the list of doctors from Dysautonomia International.

 POTS Overview Article: Postural Orthostatic Tachycardia Syndrome Dyautonomia International

 Many, but check out the 4 minute POTS video for a brief introduction to POTS.